Stage 4 Knee Osteoarthritis & Treatment Options

 • Your condition is lowering your quality of life.

-Treatment Options for Stage 4 OA:
+Treatment Options for Stage 4 Knee Osteoarthritis:

-1. Mesenchymal Stem Cells, or MSCs
+1. Mesenchymal Stem Cells or MSCs

 This is the newest technology in the treatment of osteoarthritis.
 Your bone marrow makes these types of cells.
 They can grow into new tissues, including cartilage.
 By gathering these cells and injecting them into the knee joint, the hope is that they will create new cartilage and reduce inflammation.